-Applications Available with the Ubuntu Installation

-The following applications are included in the Ubuntu installation package:
+Applications Available with the Ubuntu Installation The following applications are included in the Ubuntu installation package:

-- gThumb Image Viewer: An image viewer and a browser for the GNOME desktop which enables you to import pictures from a digital camera, create photo CDs and display photos as slide shows. - GIMP Image Editor: An image editor used for advanced image creation and editing such as changing the contrast, colour or the texture of an image. - F-Spot Photo Manager: A photo manager used to organise and manage photos.
-F-Spot enables you to tag (label), categorise and sort photos - · XSane Image Scanner: An image scanner which also enables you to photocopy documents and fax or e-mail scanned images.
+- GIMP Image Editor: An image editor used for advanced image creation and editing such as changing the contrast, colour or the texture of an image. - F-Spot Photo Manager: A photo manager used to organise and manage photos.
+F-Spot enables you to tag (label), categorise and sort photos. - XSane Image Scanner: An image scanner which also enables you to photocopy documents and fax or e-mail scanned images.

-Applications Available in Repositories

-In addition to the default applications, you can search through the repositories and install applications using the Synaptic Package Manager or the Command Line Interface (CLI).
+Applications Available in Repositories In addition to the default applications, you can search through the repositories and install applications using the Synaptic Package Manager or the Command Line Interface (CLI).